wilsonliaows/docs/connectors/jdbc.md

 ![Batch trigger output](/assets/images/jdbc/batch_trigger_output.png)
 *Batch trigger output*

 As a result, the output of batch triggers/actions needs to be handled differently.
-This [recipe](https://www.workato.com/recipes/666198) uses a batch trigger for new rows in the `users` table.
-The output of the trigger is used in a Salesforce bulk upsert action that requires mapping the <kbd>Rows</kbd> datapill into the source list.
+The output of the trigger can be used in actions with batch operations (like Salesforce **Create objects in bulk action**) that requires mapping the <kbd>Rows</kbd> datapill into the source list.

 ![Using batch trigger output](/assets/images/jdbc/using_batch_output.png) *Using batch trigger output*